rust-lang/rfcs/text/0000-ptr-meta.md

 /// a data pointer that contains the memory address of the value, and some metadata.
 ///
 /// For statically-sized types that implement the `Sized` traits,
-/// pointers are said to be “thin”, metadata is zero-sized, and metadata’s type is `()`.
+/// pointers are said to be “thin”: metadata is zero-sized and its type is `()`.
 ///
 /// Pointers to [dynamically-sized types][dst] are said to be “fat”
 /// and have non-zero-sized metadata: